UKCloud/documentation/articles/azure/azs-how-add-managed-disks-portal.md

     - **Location** - This will be frn00006, which is the location of the Azure Stack Hub.

-    - **Account type** - Premium disks (SSD) are backed by solid state drives and offer consistent, low-latency performance.
-They provide the best balance between price and performance, and are ideal for I/O-intensive applications and production workloads.
-Standard disks (HDD) are backed by magnetic drives and are preferable for applications where data is accessed infrequently.
+    - **Account type** - Whilst both *Standard HDD* and *Premium SSD* are available options, in Azure Stack Hub there is no difference between the two in terms of performance or pricing.
+Storage speed is instead determined by the size of the virtual machine that the disk is attached to.

     - **Source type** - Create a disk from a snapshot of another disk, a blob in a storage account, or create an empty disk.